Abdominal pain

 Definition

-Call your health care provider right away if you have abdominal pain so severe that you can’t move without causing more pain.
+Call a healthcare professional right away if you have abdominal pain so bad that you can’t move without causing more pain.
 Also call if you can’t sit still or find a comfortable position.

 Causes

 Abdominal pain can have many causes.
 The most common causes usually aren’t serious, such as gas pains, indigestion or a pulled muscle.
-Other conditions may need urgent medical attention.
+Other conditions may need medical attention right away.

 The location and pattern of abdominal pain can provide important clues, but how long it lasts is especially useful when figuring out its cause.